purohitmansi/Mini-Projects/Text-to-Speech-Converter/README.md

 TEXT TO SPEECH CONVERTER

-It a simple text to speech converter where we can write can listen to it..
+It a simple text to speech converter where we can write and can listen to it.

 💻Tech Stacks